top of page

 Marine Biologist & Wildlife Ecologist

 Hello!
 I’m Eve, a marine biologist and wildlife ecologist from the South Devon coast.
 My research journey has taken me from Devon to London, where I developed an urban fish and plant monitoring program for green flood defences, funded by the Environment Agency and led by the Thames Estuary Partnership.
 In 2020, I returned to Devon, inspired by the belief that science thrives when it nurtures both the well-being of scientists and the ecosystems we study.
 I’m committed to an approach to science that values creativity, intuition, and human connection.
-Currently, I’m working with the Plastic Free Fishing Project, exploring the potential for traditional fishing methods to reduce marine habitat impacts.
-This summer, I spent three months on the Isles of Scilly gathering data for this exciting project.
+Currently I’m working with the DARCEE Project on the Yealm (University of Plymouth), engaging with farmers and landowners to encourage biodiversity across the catchment.
 For updates on my work, feel free to follow my blog or check back here.
 Thanks for visiting!

 Studied at